just-the-docs/just-the-docs/peopleops/COMPENSATION_STRATEGY.md

 2. Once an employee has completed some OKRs and demonstrated they can push the team towards our mission, they will get a substantial raise.
 At this point, we trust they've been vetted to be a cultural fit.
-The raise will be weighted towards stock so that our greated contributors are co-owners of Countable Web Productions Inc.
+The raise will be weighted towards stock so that those who contribute are co-owners of Countable Web Productions Inc.
 3. This will absolutely lead to unequal pay - if you're good you'll be paid a lot more than someone who's still learning to be productive.
     On the positive side, this allows us to afford to hire students who